 - 6 pineapple rings

-- 1/3 cup of pineapple juice reserved from can
+- 1/3 cup pineapple juice reserved from can

-- 4 tsp vegan butter or coconut oil
+- 4 teaspoons vegan butter or coconut oil

 - Grease 6 muffin tins liberally with coconut oil or coconut oil spray and preheat oven 350.
 Place 1 pineapple ring in each tin.